les-tontons-crafters/xtrem-tdd-money-kata/c#/docs/2-portfolio.md

 }
 ```

-- From your IDE you should see your code like this
+From your IDE, you should see your code like this:

 ![Failing multi same currencies](img/PortfolioFirstFailingTest.png)

-- Congratulations you have a first failing test (You don't compile)
+Congratulations you have a first failing test (compilation errors are failures).
-- Now we have a failing test : `Make it pass as fast as possible`
+Now we have a failing test : `Make it pass as fast as possible`

-	- We start by using the power of our IDE and `generate code from usage`
+We can use the power of our IDE and `generate code from usage`:

 ![Generate code from usage](img/PortfolioGenerateCodeFromUsage.png)

-- Generated code :
+Here's what the generated code looks like:

 ```c#
 public class Portfolio